HerrKurz/Esports_Data_Pipeline/READme.md

 ```

 ## Process
 All relevant classes and function definitions designed for the project's purpose utilize [type hints]("https://docs.python.org/3/library/typing.html")  to build and maintain a cleaner architecture.
-Inside the project, all modules, Classes, and functions have a summary [docstring](https://peps.python.org/pep-0257/#what-is-a-docstring).
-The entire process and the reasoning are explained below; please do not hesitate to contact me directly if you have any questions/feedback about the code or architecture.
+Inside the project, all modules, classes, and functions have a summary [docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring).

 The focal part of the code is located in the`main.py` file, which serves as a "dashboard" for the entire project. `if __name__ == "__main__":` statement allows to execute the code if the file is run as a script, but not if it is imported as a module.
 ```